artetecha/ypsa/README.md

 $ yarn start # or yarn run dev if you want to start the app via nodemon and play with your changes
 ```

-### One more thing
+### Enabling sessions in GraphQL Playground

-Yoga comes with [GraphQL Playground](https://github.com/prisma/graphql-playground) rather than the usual [GraphiQL]([GitHub - graphql/graphiql: An in-browser IDE for exploring GraphQL.]https://github.com/graphql/graphiql).
+Yoga comes with [GraphQL Playground](https://github.com/prisma/graphql-playground) rather than the usual [GraphiQL](https://github.com/graphql/graphiql).
 Playground by default does not have sessions enabled, and Yoga doesn’t expose its options yet, so I couldn’t make the server start with different defaults.
 So there’s one more thing you have to do before you start authenticating:

 1. Go to the local server URL (http://localhost:4000/graphql)
 2. Click on the cogwheel icon to access the settings